What Is Project Success? Definition, Challenges and Practical Tips

 These are just a few examples, yet they clearly reveal the problem: at bottom, all stakeholders have very different ideas of what project success is.

-The different expectations regarding the meaning of project success, mean that conflicts in companies can arise quickly.
+The different expectations regarding the meaning of project success mean that conflicts in companies can arise quickly.
 If these are not resolved from the beginning, they will sooner or later lead to discontentedness.
-Maybe not for all stakeholders, but at least for some of them.
+Maybe not for all stakeholders, but at least for some.

 How to Define Project Success Together at Your Company